 Frank E. Maloney was named Acting Dean following Henry Fenn’s return to full-time teaching.

-September 15th.
-George Starke was the first African American student to enroll in the University of Florida College of Law.
+On September 15, George Starke was the first African American student to enroll in the University of Florida College of Law.
 He withdrew from law school after the first year.

 Frank E. Maloney was appointed Dean in May.